friflo/Friflo.Json.Fliox/Json.Tests/Provider/README.md

 # Provider Tests

-Unit tests in this folder / namespace are intended to validate specific database implementations aka Providers.
+Unit tests in this folder / namespace are intended to implement and validate specific database providers.

 The reference implementation for all unit tests is a `MemoryDatabase`.

 Every test method is attributed with two `[TestCase]` attributes to enabled comparing reference behavior with a specific database implementation.